 On August 5, 1999, the MEDC Executive Committee approved an employer contribution rate of 8% of an employee's gross wages to the Plan for eligible employees.
 During fiscal year 2008, the MEDC Executive Committee approved a 12% contribution rate for employees in senior vice president positions, and 18% for the president and Chief Executive Officer.
 All contributions are made on a biweekly basis.
-Employees cannot contribute to this plan.
-MEDC made \$1,003,161 in contributions to the 401(a) retirement plan during fiscal year 2018 and was reimbursed approximately \$190,000 of this amount from MSF and other non-corporate entities.
+Employees cannot contribute to this plan. \$1,328,037 was contributed to the 401(a) retirement plan during fiscal year 2021.
+Of that amount, approximately \$332,938 was funded by MSF and other non-corporate entities, the remainder was contributed by MEDC.